Safety and Wellness

 Prep time: 5 minutes to prepare, freeze overnight

-- 30 oz. low-fat or nonfat fruit-flavored yogurt
+- 30 ounces low-fat or nonfat fruit-flavored yogurt

 - Put strawberries in a blender and mix until berries are cut into small pieces.